Marketing and Promotions for Artists on Social Media and More

 Collaborations and Partnerships:

 As your following grows, you’ll have more power to potentially act as an “influencer” for companies.
 If you have favorite art supplies, start tagging the companies and create mini ads for them.
-If your content is attractive, it’s possible they will share your work to their following.
+If your content is attractive, it’s possible they will share your work with their following.
 You can gain new followers, possibly receive free or discounted supplies, and more.

 It doesn’t hurt to message or email these companies to ask if they’d like to team up.
-If you do this, approach it from the view point of what YOU can do for them.
+If you do this, approach it from the viewpoint of what YOU can do for them.
 Not what they can do for you.

 So far, I have received free art supplies from 4 different companies and even free soup from an awesome ramen company (A perk of talking about food a lot on Instagram apparently!).
 I’ve also worked with a company to launch a product using one of my paintings as the design.
 I only worked for one of these opportunities, and the others found me through my social media accounts.
-This is proof that patience and persistence really does pay off.
+This is proof that patience and persistence really do pay off.
 If I hadn’t devoted so much time to growing my Instagram account with quality content, those opportunities wouldn’t exist for me.

 Content sharing accounts

 I do not and have not paid for any large accounts on Instagram to share my work.
 Like I said, content sharing accounts need content.
 If you know you are producing good content and are willing to be patient then I don’t recommend giving away your money for a single post.
+Read: Stop Wasting Money on Art Sharing Accounts.

 Instagram or Facebook promotions

 I have been seeing a lot of promotions in my Instagram feed from small and underdeveloped artists.
 I am always tempted to message them to encourage them to stop wasting their money.
 If you don’t have your branding figured out or have content that is high quality, ads are not going to help you.
 I wouldn’t suggest using this as your first means to gain exposure as an artist.
+Read: Stop Wasting Your Money On IG Paid Promotions.

 Say No To Bots on Instagram

-Your account can be flagged and shut down if caught, but more importantly it’s not genuine.
 Organic growth is much more satisfying and beneficial for your business.
 But hey, you don’t have to listen to me.